lextudio/sharpsnmp_docs/library/tutorials/aes.rst

 SNMP v3 standard defines DES/AES algorithms to be used in user security model.
 #SNMP Library 10.0 supports DES and AES 128/192/256.

-However, some platforms do not have native DES/AES algorithms support, where an extra NuGet package is required.
+However, some platforms do not have native DES/AES algorithms support, where BouncyCastle can be used.

 Built-in Providers on .NET Core
 -------------------------------